dmitrovic98/PhD_GraphGrowthOfPermutationGroups/EigenBall_Algorithm/README.md

 <1, Z5!0>
 ```

-of the voltage cover.
+of the voltage cover of $X$.

 ## Example eigenvector

-The file `EigenBallTest_T120.txt` also contains one eigenvector found using the search above.
+The file `T120_GraphData.txt` also contains one eigenvector found using the search above.

-The vector is represented by a set of pairs
+The eigenvector is given in terms of its support set, whose elements are of the form

 ```magma
 < <base_vertex, voltage_vector>, value_at_vertex>